aporlowski/pi-sdr/README.md

 9. When there is a voice communication you will see the frequency, active talk-group ID (tgids) , a last seen timer, and a transmission count in the terminal.

 Notice in the image below that in periods of high talking traffic, you will see many voice frequencies being used.
 Even the alternate control channel for Bloomington was used at some point for a voice transmission.
 If simultaneous transmissions are executed on frequences separated by more bandwidth than the sample rate (in our case 960,000 kHz) you may not recieve one of those communications.
-You can setup multiple SDR dongles to ensure you have enough bandwidth to recieve all traffic. (outside the scope of this tutorial)
+You can setup multiple SDR dongles to ensure you have enough bandwidth and recorders to recieve all traffic. (outside the scope of this tutorial)

 ![Voice-6-Freq](/images/voice-6-freq.png)